Bills' Tre'Davious White: Won't play Sunday

-White is listed as a healthy scratch for the Week 9 matchup against the Jets.
+White (coach's decision) is listed as inactive for Sunday's game against the Vikings.

-White made his return from the injured reserve this week and didn't have any sort of injury designation ahead of the Week 9 matchup, but he'll ultimately end up sidelined.
-Look for Taron Johnson to again get a start at cornerback opposite Dane Jackson.
+Although White has been making steady progress in his recovery from the torn ACL he sustained a year ago, he'll ultimately be sidelined once again during Sunday's contest versus Minnesota.
+The 192-pound cornerback's next opportunity to return will now come in Week 11 when the Bills host the Browns.

 More News